Inspiration: Terry McMillan

 Master Rusl bowed again before he spoke.

 "Greetings your majesty," he started respectfully.
 "All is well in Ordon my lady, and the citizens are at peace.
 I was sent here to by my fellow countrymen to offer you the sword of our village.
 We wanted to bestow it to you as a showing of our faith, allegiance, and gratitude."

-I looked at him in well hidden surprise.
+I looked at the soldier in unhidden surprise.

 I smiled after hearing this, grateful there was one less complaint to mill through.
 Afterwards, I stood up from my throne.

-"Thank you," I replied with sincerity, "on behalf of the royal family, I humbly accept your gift and gratefully acknowledge you as an ally.
+"Thank you very much good sir," I replied with the truest sincerity, "on behalf of the royal family, I humbly accept your gift and gratefully acknowledge you as an ally.
 Please offer the people of Ordon my humblest thanks."

 The swordsman put his fist in his opposing palm and bowed once more.

-"I will your majesty," he replied, "and thank you for your kind acknowledgements.
+"I will indeed your majesty," he replied, "and thank you for your kind acknowledgements.
 May the blessing of the goddess be with you."

-The Ordonian then offered the sword to the courtier, who in turn gave it to the guard of the treasury.
-I bowed when his attention was back to me I bowed, signaling that it was okay for him to go, and the audience was over, Master Rusl headed out and headed home.
-I watched after him and I sighed in relief that there was nothing more serious to be reported.
-I turned my attention to the messenger.
+The Ordonian then offered the sword he spoke of to the courtier, who in turn gave it to the guard of the treasury.
+When Rusl's attention was back to me I bowed, signaling that it was okay for him to depart from me.
+With the brief audience was over, Master Rusl headed out and headed home.
+I watched after him and I sighed in relief.
+I was happy there was nothing more serious to report.
+Afterwards, I turned my attention to the messenger.